btaba/yarlp/README.md

 ##### TODO:

 - Make an experimentation method
-    - make plotter and stats aggs at end of experiment
     - add entropy to REINFORCE
     - save model to file and reload
     - resume experiment if it fails

 - Add hyper-parameter searches
 - Add policy classes continuous gaussian, categorical, and deterministic, random uniform
     - Make generic q-function and policy models handling both continuous/deterministic action spaces